appvia/kore-example-apps/dotnet-hello-world/ci/aws/README.md

 Create an account on [SonarCloud](https://sonarcloud.io) and [generate a token](https://sonarcloud.io/account/security/) to access a SonarCloud project.

 ### Create Parameters in Systems Manager Parameter store

-Add the following as parameters of type `SecureString` in Systems Manager Parameter Store.
+Add the following as parameters of type `SecureString` in Systems Manager Parameter Store by following one of the approaches detailed below.
 ```
 HELM_KUBEAPISERVER # The Kubernetes API Server URL
 HELM_KUBETOKEN     # The Kubernetes Service Account token